 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, or Exchange Act, which are subject to the "safe harbor" created by those sections.
 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to our management.
-All statements other than statements of historical facts are "forward-looking statements" for purposes of these provisions.
-In some cases you can identify forward-looking statements by terms such as "may," "will," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "project," "predict," and "potential," and similar expressions intended to identify forward-looking statements.
+All statements other than statements of historical facts are "forward-looking statements".
+In some cases you can identify forward-looking statements by terms such as "anticipate," "believe," "could," "estimate," "expect," "goal," "intend," "may," "plan," "predict," "potential," "should," "will," "would," and similar expressions and variations thereof are intended to identify forward-looking statements, but are not the exclusive means of identifying such statements.
 Examples of these statements include, but are not limited to, statements regarding:

-- our ability to complete the second Phase 3 trial for OMS302 during the second half of 2012; - our ability to complete the first Phase 3 trial for OMS103HP in arthroscopic partial meniscectomy surgery during the second half of 2012; - our ability to begin the second Phase 3 trial for OMS103HP following discussions with European regulatory authorities; - our ability to raise capital under our equity line financing facility or otherwise access the capital markets; - our expectations regarding the clinical benefits of our product candidates; - our ability to obtain commercial supplies of our PharmacoSurgery product candidates; - our expectation that 2014 is the earliest year in which any of our product candidates will be commercially available or generate revenue; - our anticipation that we will rely on contract manufacturers to develop and manufacture our products for commercial sale; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs;
+- our ability to complete the second Phase 3 trial for OMS302 during the second half of 2012; - our ability to complete the first Phase 3 trial for OMS103HP in arthroscopic partial meniscectomy surgery during the second half of 2012; - our ability to begin the second Phase 3 trial for OMS103HP following discussions with European regulatory authorities; - our ability to raise capital under our equity line financing facility or otherwise access the capital markets;

-- our estimate regarding how long our existing cash, cash equivalents and short-term investments will be sufficient to fund our anticipated operating expenses, capital expenditures and note payments; - our involvement in potential claims and legal proceedings, the expected course and costs of existing claims and legal proceedings, and the potential outcomes and effects of both existing and potential claims and legal proceedings on our business, prospects, financial condition and results of operations; and - our expected financial position, performance, growth, expenses, the magnitude of our net losses and the availability of resources.
+- our expectations regarding the clinical benefits of our potential products; - our expectation that 2014 is the earliest year in which any of our potential products will be commercially available or generate revenue; - our anticipation that we will rely on contract manufacturers to develop and manufacture our products for commercial sale; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs; - our estimate regarding how long our existing cash, cash equivalents and short-term investments will be sufficient to fund our anticipated operating expenses, capital expenditures and note payments; - our involvement in potential claims and legal proceedings, the expected course and costs of existing claims and legal proceedings, and the potential outcomes and effects of both existing and potential claims and legal proceedings on our business, prospects, financial condition and results of operations; and - our expected financial position, performance, growth, expenses, the magnitude of our net losses and the availability of resources.

-Our actual results could differ materially from those anticipated in these forward-looking statements for many reasons, including the risks, uncertainties and other factors described in Item IA of Part II of this Quarterly Report on Form 10-Q under the heading "Risk Factors" and in Item IA of our Annual Report on Form 10-K for the year ended December 31, 2011.
+Our actual results could differ materially from those anticipated in these forward-looking statements for many reasons, including the risks, uncertainties and other factors described in Item IA of Part II of this Quarterly Report on Form 10-Q under the heading "Risk Factors" and in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2011.
 As a result of such factors, the actual results or developments anticipated may not be realized or, even if substantially realized, they may not have the expected consequences to or effects on our company, business or operations.
 Also, these forward-looking statements represent our estimates and assumptions only as of the date of the filing of this Quarterly Report on Form 10-Q. You should read this Quarterly Report on Form 10-Q completely and with the understanding that our actual results may materially differ from current expectations.
 Except as required by law, we assume no obligation to update these forward-looking statements, or to update the reasons actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.